RichardPix/RASSFM-2.0_MATLAB/README.md

 # RASSFM-2.0_MATLAB
-This repository provides the official MATLAB implementation of RASSFM 2.0, an improved spatial–spectral fusion model designed to blend multispectral imagery from different sensors and generate fine-and-rich images that simultaneously preserve high spatial and spectral fidelity.
+This repository provides the official MATLAB implementation of RASSFM 2.0, an enhanced spatial–spectral fusion model designed to blend multispectral imagery from different sensors and generate fine-and-rich images that simultaneously preserve high spatial and spectral fidelity.

 Code Version 1.0: March 16, 2026.

 Overview
 ===================================================================================================================================================================
-The model is particularly designed for multispectral-to-multispectral sharpening (M2Msharpening), enabling the fusion of high-resolution multispectral imagery (e.g., PlanetScope) with spectrally richer but coarser imagery (e.g., Sentinel-2).
+The model is particularly designed for multispectral-to-multispectral sharpening (M2Msharpening), enabling the fusion of fine-but-limited imagery (e.g., PlanetScope) with coarse-but-rich imagery (e.g., Sentinel-2) for fine-and-rich imagery.
-Beyond traditional image fusion evaluation, this work also demonstrates that improved fusion can enhance downstream Earth observation tasks, such as very-high-resolution land cover classification.
+Beyond traditional image fusion evaluation, this work also demonstrates that improved fusion can enhance downstream Earth observation tasks, such as very-high-resolution (3-m) land cover classification.

 Tutorial for using RoLaSTIM
 ===================================================================================================================================================================